hjorthjort/hjorthjort.github.io/_posts/2019-10-22-going-estonian-closing-my-swedish-business-and-creating-a-location-independent-estonian-company.markdown

 That feels very 2019.

 I'm using [Xolo](xolo.io) for all this.
-The product Xolo Leap is priced at 79 euros per month, helping me get started and doing my accounting and taxes.
+The product Xolo Leap is priced at 79 euros per month (49 euros until I start making money), helping me get started and doing my accounting and taxes.
+There are some associated startup costs, like ~230 euros in state fee.

 What do I hope to gain from this?
 I count three things.
 1. Never having to do this again.